cs-open-project/projectsfound/README.md

 介绍: Although there are various excellent ORM frameworks for relational databases, data modeling in NoSQL data stores differ profoundly from their relational cousins.
 Moreover, data-model agnostic frameworks such as JDO are not sufficient for use cases, where one needs to use the full power of the data models in column stores.
 Gora fills this gap by giving the user an easy-to-use in-memory data model and persistence for big data framework with data store specific mappings and built in Apache Hadoop support.

+### Griffin[Attic][大数据的数据质量解决方案]

+Description: Big Data Quality Solution For Batch and Streaming.

+介绍: Griffin is a open source Data Quality solution for distributed data systems at any scale in both streaming or batch data context

 ### Hama[Attic]

 Description: The Apache Hama is an efficient and scalable general-purpose BSP computing engine which can be used to speed up a large variety of compute-intensive analytics applications.